arexbold/TripleBondChallenge/README.md

 ### Pokemon Scouting
 - As stated above, you are not allowed to scout any mons until the Bug Catching Contest.
 This is not to punish people but to make them improvise with what they've been given like an actual roguelike.
 I have modified how the Randomizer randomizes stats and even banned useless moves (see QOL changes at bottom) so that it's less likely to get completely useless mons.
 The strategy will come from picking your team of three.
 There's also the fact that you're not forced to pivot when you catch.
 So catch all your mons and figure out who stays.
 - Please see Bug Catching Scout Reward for info on actual allowed scouting.

+### Early Run
+- You're allowed to use the TM 70 and catch a last second mon from the Sprout Tower after you beat it.

 ### Pokemon Restrictions
 - You cannot use any Pokemon with a BST of 600 or higher.
 Exception: If a Pokemon happens to evolve into a Pseudo Legendary mon of 600 BST that's fine.